whosonfirst/whosonfirst-properties/properties/mz.md

 # mz

+## is_approximate

+This means that the geometry for this record is approximate in nature and probably derived from one of its ancestors.
+Technically the geometry may be incorrect but the rule of thumb is that it is still less-incorrect than no geometry or "spanning the entire globe".

 ## is_current

 This is a "helper" property to wrap up / hide the semantics of whether something is "open" or "existing".
 For example, a venue that is no longer in operation or a country (like Yugoslavia) that has dissolved in to smaller nations.